 "Nov.
 4, 2014 -- Twenty-year-old Milton Wright III's life seemed to finally be on track.
 After a lifetime of interruptions to his education, his football career, and his plans to join the Marines, he found his way.
 He had launched a modeling caree"...

-Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates reported in practice.
+Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in practice.

 Nausea and Vomiting Studies ≥ 2% in any Treatment Group

-|Event||Aloxi 0.25 mg
+|Event||ALOXI 0.25 mg

-32 mg IV
+|Ondansetron 32 mg I.V.

-100 mg IV
+|Dolasetron 100 mg I.V.